binaryphile/concorde/README.md

 flags themselves as well as the values.

 When `parse_options` returns, it sets `__` to the hash of all of the options.
-In the case of options which store values the hash key is the name in the option definition.
+In the case of options which store values, the hash keys are the variable names given in the option definitions.

-In the case of flag options, the hash key is the option itself but with "\_flag" appended to it.
+In the case of flag options, the returned hash key is the option name itself but with "\_flag" appended to it.
 For example, if a flag option had a long name of "--option", its key in the hash would be "option\_flag".
-The same would be true of a short option (e.g. "o\_flag"), but if both a short and long name are provided for the same option, then it receives the long name as the key prefix.
+The same would be true of a short option (e.g.
+"o\_flag").
+If both a short and long name are provided for the same option, then the long name is the key prefix.

 Flags are set to "1" if they are present, otherwise they are unset and not in the hash.
 Same with named options, if they aren't provided by the